Diocese of Burlington: 1950 to 2000

 In 1992, Pope John Paul II appointed Auxiliary Bishop Kenneth Angell from the Diocese of Providence as the new bishop of Burlington.
 Under Angell, Catholic schools in the diocese experienced a 24% drop in enrollment between 1998 and 2008, from 3,190 to 2,431 students.
-Faced with a shortage of priests in Burlington, and a decline in weekly mass attendance, Angell consolidated Sacred Heart and St. Francis de Sales Parishes in Bennington as well as St. Cecilia and St. Frances Cabrini in East Barre, and closed Our Lady of the Lake in St. Albans.
+Faced with a shortage of priests in the diocese and a decline in weekly mass attendance, Angell consolidated Sacred Heart and St. Francis de Sales Parishes in Bennington as well as St. Cecilia and St. Frances Cabrini in East Barre.
+He closed Our Lady of the Lake Parish in St. Albans.

 In 1999, the Vatican elevated Saint Joseph Church in Burlington as the co-cathedral of the diocese.
+Burlington became one of only four American dioceses to have two active cathedrals in the same city.

+2000 to present

-Burlington became one of only four American dioceses to have two active cathedral churches in the same city.
-In 2005, Pope John Paul II appointed Salvatore Matano from the Diocese of Providence as coadjutor bishop of the diocese.
-When Agnell retired several months later, Matano automatically became the new bishop of Burlington.
-In 2010, Matano ordained four priests, the highest number in the diocese in decades.
+In 2005, John Paul II appointed Salvatore Matano from Providence as coadjutor bishop of the diocese.
+When Angell retired several months later, Matano succeeded him.

 In 2014, Pope Francis appointed Auxiliary Bishop Christopher J. Coyne from the Archdiocese of Indianapolis as the next diocesan bishop.
 He replaced Matano, who was appointed bishop of the Diocese of Rochester.
 Coyne's installation was celebrated on January 29, 2015, at the Co-Cathedral of Saint Joseph.
 In 2018, Coyne announced that the diocese was selling the Cathedral of the Immaculate Conception due to a long period of low attendance.
 Its members were transferred to St. Joseph's, which became the sole cathedral in the diocese.

-In June 2023, Francis appointed Coyne as coadjutor archbishop of the Archdiocese of Hartford.
-Msgr.
-John McDermott was named bishop of the diocese on May 6, 2024.
-McDermott was Coyne's vicar general, and with the former's move to Hartford, served as Burlington's Diocesan Administrator.
+In June 2023, Francis appointed Coyne as coadjutor archbishop of Hartford.
+John McDermott of Burlington was named bishop of the diocese by Francis on May 6, 2024.
+McDermott was Coyne's vicar general, and with the former's move to Hartford, served as Burlington's diocesan administrator.

+On September 30, 2024, the diocese filed for Chapter 11 bankruptcy, citing increased sex abuse lawsuits.
+As of 2024, the diocese faced over 61 lawsuits.In December 2025, it received permission from bankruptcy court to sell the former Loretto Home facility in Rutland for $1 million to a non-profit agency.

 Sexual abuse

 St. Joseph's Orphanage

-St. Joseph's opened in 1854 in a former tavern.
-Staffed by the Sisters of Providence from Montreal, it initially housed fifty-eight orphans.
-St. Joseph's closed in 1974.
-In the 1990s, the Diocese of Burlington was sued by former residents of St. Joseph's Orphanage, claiming abuse by the staff.
+In the 1990s, the diocese was sued by former residents of St. Joseph's Orphanage, claiming abuse by the staff.
 Over 100 former residents stated that they had been physically, sexually and emotionally abused by nuns, priests and lay staff workers from the 1940s through the 1970s.

-Lawyers for the diocese originally asked the court to dismiss the St. Joseph lawsuits, on the grounds that the victims' allegations could not be corroborated.
-Five priests who served as chaplain at St. Joseph's were also accused by victims of sexual abuse in unrelated litigation.
 The diocese ultimately paid over $300,000 to settle the claims of 60 former residents.
-Almost all of these settlements were in the form of an offer from the diocese of $5000.00.

-On September 30, 2024, the diocese filed for Chapter 11 bankruptcy, citing increased sex abuse lawsuits.
-The diocese currently faces over 61 lawsuits.
+Vermont Attorney General T.J.
+Donovan released an investigative report on St. Joseph's Orphanage in December 2020, finding evidence of physical and sexual abuse of the residents.